-So many of us know the effects that caffeine has on our body and how it acts as a stimulant.
-This can have a negative effect on our body.
-Too much caffeine in our system can increase blood pressure and effects the bodies nervous system which can be a trigger of anxiety.
+So many of us know the effects that caffeine has on our bodies and how it acts as a stimulant.
+This can have a negative effect on our bodies.
+Too much caffeine in our system can increase blood pressure and affects the body's nervous system which can be a trigger of anxiety.

 The Swiss Water prosses

-Developed in the in the 1970’s due to the negative impact that the original method had on consumers health, this prosses involves soaking the beans in hot water for a couple of hours to dissolve the caffeine.
+Developed in the 1970s due to the negative impact that the original method had on consumer health, this process involves soaking the beans in hot water for a couple of hours to dissolve the caffeine.
 The caffeine solution is then passed through a charcoal filter, this is because one of the features of charcoal is that it extracts or absorbs toxins and impurities from solutions due to the carbon found within it.
-However, this filter can only catch large caffeine molecules an allows the smaller ones to pass through.
+However, this filter can only catch large caffeine molecules and allows the smaller ones to pass through.
 Using this method, the coffee often loses some valuable taste, when sold is always labelled "SWISS WATER Decaf" and this method is almost exclusive to organic coffee.

 The Carbon dioxide Method

-This is the most recently developed method, as the name implies, uses carbon dioxide to decaffeinate the coffee, making it so we can make decaf naturally without using any chemicals which is better for our environment, while unlike the swiss water prosses, this coffee’s taste is not affected.
+This is the most recently developed method, as the name implies, uses carbon dioxide to decaffeinate the coffee, making it so we can make decaf naturally without using any chemicals which is better for our environment while, unlike the swiss water prosses, this coffee’s taste is not affected.
 The start of this process involves soaking the coffee beans in highly compressed carbon dioxide which extracts the caffeine.
-The caffeine is then removed from the carbon dioxide and passed through activated carbon filters which extracts the caffeine from the coffee again.
+The caffeine is then removed from the carbon dioxide and passed through activated carbon filters which extract the caffeine from the coffee again.

-These two processes are both non solvent based processes.
-There is, however, things such as direct solvent processes and indirect solvent processes.
+These two processes are both non-solvent-based processes.
+There are, however, things such as direct solvent processes and indirect solvent processes.
 This is when caffeine is removed from the coffee bean with help of a chemical solvent, such as methylene chloride or ethyl acetate.
-A direct solvent process is when the caffeine is removed from the coffee bean by directly soaking the coffee beans in the chemical solvent, whereas within indirect method the solvent never actually touches the bean because the caffeine laden water is transferred into a separate tank and is treated with a solvent.
+A direct solvent process is when the caffeine is removed from the coffee bean by directly soaking the coffee beans in the chemical solvent, whereas within the indirect method the solvent never actually touches the bean because the caffeine-laden water is transferred into a separate tank and is treated with a solvent.

 Although in early methods of decaffeination solvents were used such as benzene these solvents have been found to have no health risks and are therefore are safe to use in this process.